 Q. How much juice should be given to toddlers?

 A. Every age group has some limit for the maximum number of ounces per day.
 However, do not overdose on your child by thinking it’s healthy, and you should drink juice as much as possible.
 It’s a bad practice.

-Consult your pediatrician about the right amount for your toddler, and also be aware of the allergies (if any) before introducing any of the juice in your toddler’s diet.
+Consult your pediatrician about the right amount for your toddler, and also be aware of the allergies (if any) before introducing any of the juice into your toddler’s diet.